Analysis method ยท Lifecycle analysis methods

 In SaaS, onboarding churn analysis only helps when it is used in the context of real churn decisions, not as a disconnected report or generic best-practice checklist.

 Onboarding-driven churn compounds quietly.
 It wastes acquisition spend, distorts product feedback, and makes later save tactics look like they should solve a problem that actually started in the first weeks.
-Most teams do not need more analysis volume.
-They need the smallest method that can answer the real churn question in front of them.
+The goal is not more analysis volume.
+It is the smallest method that can answer the real churn question in front of the team.

 • Choose the right analysis path